pallandir/git-primer/2 - Setup a project.md

 ##  Global configurations

-Sometimes git will also ask you more about yourself in order to configure your profile across all your repositories.
+Sometimes Git will also ask you more about yourself in order to configure your profile across all your repositories.

 To configure your username you can use this command :